xiaodu1999/HGRL-master_root/README.md

 - Pytorch 1.10
 - transformers 4.44.0
   ...

+# Easy Train

+`python HGRL-master/HGRL-master/model/code/train.py`

+You may change the dataset by modifying the variable "dataset = ''" in the top of the code "train.py" or use arguments (see train.py).

+Our datasets can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1-ivwhuy3YSDK_9wUI5ArcvHQubvNH6SZ?usp=drive_link).

+See the codes for more details.

 # Prepare data

 * To run TCSA-master/representationlearn.py to get MTS representations and DTW matrix.